 So what's considered a "socially conscious" gift?
 A socially conscious gift is one that provides it's own value as a gift, while also promoting some element of public good for local and national communities.
 These goods might be made of eco-friendly, durable materials or provide services to help workers in developing countries.
 They might come from companies that reinvest in their local community or supporting sustainable practices into their business model.
 Some companies use their proceeds to donate to needy communities.
 These goods can come from almost any industry.
 The common bond is a desire by the manufacturer to do some real good.

 “It’s good for the economy because when you purchase more intentionally you are typically purchasing higher-quality items that cost the same or more than you would otherwise,” says Sunny Wu, founder of ourCommonplace, an online marketplace that features ethical and sustainable goods.
 “You’re also supporting local communities, small businesses, or people in developing countries.”

 After all, you do vote with your dollar.
-Here are a few ways you can shop socially conscious this holiday season:

 Look for companies that demonstrate socially responsible business practices such as certified B Corps or those that give back, explains Donna Kwok, co-president of Net Impact Los Angeles.
 Think TOMS, Patagonia, or Warby Parker, which incorporate one-for-one business models, or donate a proceeds of its profits for charitable acts or environmental causes.